kontena/kontena/docs/getting-started/quick-start.md

 ## Step 1.
 Install Kontena CLI (command-line interface)

 > Prerequisities: You'll need Ruby version 2.0 or later installed on your system.
-For more details, see official [Ruby installation docs](https://www.ruby-lang.org/en/documentation/installation/).
+For more details, see the official [Ruby installation docs](https://www.ruby-lang.org/en/documentation/installation/).

 You can install the Kontena CLI with Rubygems package manager (included in Ruby).